robsiegwart/jobappmgr/README.md

 ## Word Templates

 Word template files are regular Word files but with fields mapping to properties in the config file having a Jinja-style syntax.
-E.g.
+For example,

     To the Search Committee,